mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     as well

 # Observable
-* represents a stream of data or events
+* represents a stream of events
 * elementary example to set intuition:
     ```
     Observable.fromIterable(List.of("A", "B", "C"))